 What is a Proxy server in networking? | How it works?

-The word proxy means pretend to something else than actual.
-In some cases, the actual identity should be hidden for security and other reasons.
-A proxy server in networking is a solution for hiding client identity to the server.
+The word proxy means pretending to something else than actual.
+In some scenarios, the actual identity needs to be hidden for security and other reasons.
+A proxy server in networking is a method for hiding client identity from the server.
 On a daily basis you might be browsing sites, but never know how your information is captured by the network.
-A company may provide you access via VPN so that there will not be any exposure to confidential information.
+A company may grant you access via VPN only so that there will not be any exposure to confidential information.